The Green Thumb’s Guide: 10 Simple Tips for Growing a Vegetable Garden—Anywhere!

 Ever dreamed of growing your own vegetable garden?
 From choosing the perfect location to picking what to grow (and how much to water), these simple tips can make a green thumb out of any first-time grower.

-If you have a container that holds soil and allows for drainage, you’ve got yourself a potential vegetable garden.
-A mint tin, an old washtub, a basket, a trash can or a wine box can all be transformed into homes for plants—just add drain holes to the sides and bottom and fill it with soil.
+If you have a pot that holds soil and allows for drainage, you’ve got yourself a potential vegetable garden.
+A mint tin, an old washtub, a basket, a trash can or a wine box can all be repurposed as garden containers—just add drain holes to the sides and bottom and fill it with soil.

 If you have a flood of light coming in through south-facing windows, or an entryway with plenty of sun and room for both a path and plants, you’re in business.
 Setting up an indoor space with supplemental light is also an option.
 Rooftops, decks and balconies are great places for a vegetable garden, too.
 Use walls, fences and hanging gardens to optimize finite space.
 If your home has limited access to the outdoors, your best bet may be to find a community garden or share the yard of a neighbour, or these five inspired indoor gardening ideas.